-4.1.4.
-Public housing
+4.1.4 Public housing

-The City plays a key role in providing affordable rental housing within the metro and owns approximately 40 877 rental units within its Public Housing Portfolio.
+The City plays a key role in providing affordable rental housing within the metro and owns approximately 58 060 rental units within its Public Housing Portfolio.
 The Human Settlements Directorate via its Public Housing Department is responsible to manage the Public Rental Housing Portfolio of the City of Cape Town, which includes the allocation of public rental units to qualifying applicants, management of lease contracts and maintenance of the said public rental housing.

-The Public Rental Housing Portfolio is divided into saleable and non-saleable rental units and is targeted at households who earn a monthly joint income of R15 000 and below15.
-The units deemed as non-saleable rental units are typically multi-storey blocks of flats as illustrated in table 33 and includes approximately 11 000 hostel beds and 12 pensioners' complexes within the overall non-saleable portfolio.
-Saleable rental housing units are primarily City-owned properties developed pre-1994, which can be subdivided and transferred to qualifying tenants in terms of the Extended Discount Benefit Scheme16.
+The Public Rental Housing Portfolio is divided into saleable and non-saleable rental units and is targeted at households who earn a monthly joint income of R15 000 and below.
+The units deemed as non-saleable rental units are typically multi-storey flats as illustrated in Table 30 and includes 18 243 hostel beds and 11 pensioners' complexes within the overall non-saleable portfolio.
+Saleable rental housing units are primarily City-owned properties developed pre-1994, which can be subdivided and transferred to qualifying tenants in terms of the Extended Discount Benefit Scheme.
+In order for the subdivision to take place, properties must be on an individual plot and have one-on-one municipal service connections.
 The table below provides an overview of the Public Housing Portfolio.

-15 As from 31 March 2022, in line with the Council-approved Allocation Policy: Housing Opportunities
+&lt;sup>15 As from 31 March 2022, in line with the Council-approved Allocation Policy: Housing Opportunities

-16 National housing programme within the National Housing Code, 2009.
+&lt;sup>16 National housing programme within the National Housing Code 2009.